alex-me/nencog/alex/nlava/kspa/README.md

 python exec_kspa.py -h
 ```

-*Note:* there is currently no working interface to Keras in the stable version
+*	[exec_keras.py](exec_keras.py) is a script that executes the Keras part
+of the modle, computing probabilities for all LAVA images relevant for a list of
+sentences, and storing the results in files.
+This is a sort of batch execution
-of nengo-dl, it is necessary to download and install the development version
+of the most time consuming conputation, which is invariant with respect to the
-`2.2.0.dev0`
+evolution of SPA states in the full Nengo model.
+By executing [exec_kspa.py](./exec_kspa.py) with the flag `-b` only the SPA
+model will be executed, and the probabilities of object presence derived by
+Keras models, will be read from files.

 *Note:* there was a previous disambiguation script [kn.py](../kn.py), with the
 purpose of debuggind the Nengo-Keras interface, but the Nengo part was
-essential, and the disambiguation dome as post-processing in a non neural way.
+essential, and the disambiguation done as post-processing in a non neural way.